 Or I can let my cup overflow with gracious responses,

 pick loving words to give as lavish surprises.

-Many of my poems are published in Remembering Softly: A Life in Poems,.
+My earlier poems are published in Remembering Softly: A Life in Poems,.)

 Photo by Enis Yavuz on Unsplash